 Another form of investing involves automated portfolios called robo advisors, as well as target-date mutual funds, which are often used in retirement planning.

 These automated portfolios are pre-set, and they can tilt toward an aggressive allocation or a conservative one, or something in between.
-They’re typically comprised of low-cost exchange-traded funds (ETFs).
+Typically, these portfolios are built of low-cost exchange-traded funds (ETFs).
 These online portfolios are designed to rebalance over time, using technology and artificial intelligence to do so.

 You can use a robo investing as you would any account — for retirement, as a taxable investment account, or even for your emergency fund — and you typically invest using automatic deposits or contributions.

-For investors who would rather “set it and forget it” than have to choose securities and manage investments over time, robo advisors could be one automated investment option.
+Some investors may also use a target-date fund to automate their investing.
 Target-date mutual funds, which are a type of mutual fund often used for retirement planning and college savings, also use technology to automate a certain asset allocation over time.

 By starting out with a more aggressive allocation and slowly dialing back as years pass, the fund’s underlying portfolio may be able to deliver growth while minimizing risk.
 This ready-made type of fund can be appealing to those who have a big goal (like retirement or saving for college), and who don’t want the uncertainty or potential risk of managing their money on their own.